List of Still Game characters: Fiona

+Harry Drennan

-(2002–2003, 2006) - Played by Ronnie Letham; appears in "Scones", "Dug" and "Hogmanay Special: The Party".
-He is Isa's ex-husband who stole from her and disappeared.
-He returned six years later and Isa let him back into her life but he stole from her again and left.
-Harry returned for a second time in "Dug" but Isa rejected him and pretended to be in a relationship with Winston.
-Harry leaves Craiglang for good and in "Hot Seat", Isa finds out that Harry has died but feels no emotion.
+Harry Drennan is Isa's estranged ex-husband who has a history of adultery and stealing money from her.
+When he returns six years later in "Scones", she lets him back into her life, only for him to steal her purse and flee.
+For his past and present mistreatment of Isa, Harry is effectively an outcast within the entire Craiglang community, who often leap to her defense.
+He returns for a second time in "Dug" but Isa rejects him; pretending to be in a relationship with Winston to put Harry off.
+Finally getting the message, Harry leaves Craiglang for good afterwards.
+In "Hot Seat" Isa finds out that he has died, but feels no sadness.
+Harry is played by Ronnie Letham and appears in "Scones", "Dug" and the 2006 Hogmanay Special, "The Party".

+"Manky Frankie"

-Frank "Manky Frankie" Riley (2002–2003) - Played by Stevie Allen; Frankie, or as he is known to the local community, Manky Frankie, lives in Osprey Heights.
-His flat is festooned with various items that would be regarded as junk by anyone else.
+Frank Riley, or Manky Frankie as he is known to the locals, lives in Osprey Heights.
+His flat is festooned with various items that would be regarded as junk by anyone else, including fish and chips wrappers and a kiddie ride.
 He has a penchant for dismantling cars and leaving the parts lying about, especially in the communal landing.
+He is played by Stevie Allen and appears in the episodes "Cauld" and "Brief".

+Charlie McAlpine

-Charlie McAlpine (2002–2007) – Peggy's long-suffering husband, often on the receiving end of his wife's short temper.
-Peggy often suspects that he is cheating on her, referring to him as a "whore-maister".
-Charlie was portrayed by William Cassidy.
+Peggy's long-suffering husband, often on the receiving end of his wife's short temper.
+She often suspects that he is cheating on her, referring to him as a "whore-meister".
+Charlie is portrayed by William Cassidy.

+Jackie

-Jackie (2002, 2006) - Played by Alex Robertson, plays the housing officer in two episodes, "Flittin" and "All the Best".
-Jack and Victor visit him in "Flittin".
-He pulls some strings so Jack could move in to the flat next door to Victor.
-He also is responsible for Winston moving to Finport on the episode "All the Best", when he realises that Winston is on invalidity benefits, he suggests a new housing initiative in Finport which turns out to be sheltered housing.
+Jackie is the housing officer in two episodes, "Flittin'" and "All the Best".
+Jack and Victor visit him in the former episode; getting him to pull some strings so that Jack can move in to the newly vacant flat next door to Victor.
+He also has a hand in Winston moving to Finport in "All the Best"; realising that Winston is on invalidity benefits, he suggests a new housing initiative in Finport which turns out to be sheltered housing.
+He is played by Alex Robertson.

+Wullie MacIntosh

-Wullie MacIntosh (2002, 2004) – Wullie MacIntosh was a pensioner who gained a reputation for borrowing things from the Craiglang residents – and never returning them.
-In episode "Waddin", he was wrongly thought to have died in hospital (it was a younger man with the same name) and everything he had borrowed was claimed back by their rightful owners.
-In the episode "Swottin'", he auditioned for the role of quizmaster, but was not chosen.
-Shortly after that episode was broadcast, Johnny Irving, the actor who portrayed Wullie, died, so the character was never seen again.
+William MacIntosh is a pensioner with a reputation for borrowing (tappin') things from the Craiglang residents, but never returning them.
+In episode "Waddin", he is wrongly thought to have died in hospital (it was a younger man with the same name), allowing Jack, Victor, Tam and Winston to ransack his house and return everything he had borrowed to their rightful owners.
+In the episode "Swottin'", he auditioned for the role of quizmaster, but is nervous in front of a microphone and not chosen.
+Johnny Irving portrays him in both episodes.